Vällingby

+Vällingby ([ˈvɛ̂lːɪŋˌbyː]) is a suburban district in Västerort, the western part of Stockholm Municipality, Sweden.
+It is notable for being one of the first modern planned suburbs in Sweden.
+Vällingby was inaugurated in 1954 as part of Stockholm's post-war decentralisation plans.
+The area is centred around Vällingby Centrum, one of Sweden’s first shopping centers.

 History

+Early history

-The agricultural land where the modern suburb now stands, has a history stretching some 2,000 years back (i.e. at least twice as old as Stockholm).
+The agricultural land where the modern suburb now stands has a history stretching back over 2,000 years, at least twice as old as Stockholm.
 The people who lived there were known as vaellingar, "those living on the embankment".
 While it first appears in historical records in 1347 and it is known that two farmyards existed here during the reign of King Gustav Vasa in the 16th century, in the 1922 edition of Nordisk Familjebok the location was still regarded as too insignificant to deserve an article.
 In 1953 the number of inhabitants barely exceeded 2,000.